Nyaboke moraa loses another family member, 3 months after daughter's death

 The emotional farewell was attended by many notable figures, including her friend Sandra Dacha, Lang'ata MP Jalang'o, actress Awinja, and radio presenter Betty Opondo.

-While the pain of losing her brother, daughter and father will never truly fade, Nyaboke’s resilience shines through as she seeks to honour their memories.
+While the pain of losing her brother, daughter and father-in-law will never truly fade, Nyaboke’s resilience shines through as she seeks to honour their memories.

 As she reflects on the love they gave her, she finds strength in the bonds they shared and the lessons they imparted.